ChewBoonZhan/PytorchCorrespondanceAndClassification/README.md

 1. Classification - Script that was tried for classification of seeds between good and bad seed
 2. Correspondance - Scripts that was tried for estimating correspondance between 2 input seed
 3. Data - Data to used perform classification and correspondance for the coursework.

+### How to get started adding code in?
+You may refer [here](https://github.com/ChewBoonZhan/PytorchCorrespondanceAndClassification/blob/main/Correspondance/Methods/Best_Exhaustive_search/main.py) to get an example of how the code works.
+Good luck.